 I think this one might be good.

 A little Midwest town.
 People coming out of church.
 Going to a parade.
 Fields of corn.
 Aerial shots of towns.
 But suddenly storms!
 Thunderbolts and lightning!
 Very very frightening!
 Huge tornadoes appear on the horizon.
-The narration drops, letting the sights and sounds of the storm do all the work.
+The narration stops, letting the sights and sounds of the storm do all the work.
 It’s a little disappointing when Nimoy returns with some statistics.

 Shots now of destroyed buildings.
 Twigs driven through steel plate.
 Now we’re talking to a tornado survivor in Kansas, who wears a trucker cap and aviator sunglasses.
 I’m decrying his lack of seventiesness, when we move on to talk to a guy with long hair, sideburns and pointy glasses.
 Next a cop in Smoky Bear hat.
 They give very phlegmatic, matter of fact testimony in flat accents.
 Their stories are kind of horrifying but this is offset by their dry recitation.